-Claudia Schiffer Shows Off Her Bikini Body At 47 In A Leopard Print Two Piece
+Claudia Schiffer Shows Off Her Bikini Body At 47 In A Leopard Print Two-Piece

 — La Casa Dei Sogni (@LaCasaDeiSogni6) August 23, 2018

-The latest bikini photos come shortly after Inquisitr reported that the stunning 47-year-old supermodel and actress was showing off her toned body in a red two piece while on another luxury yacht as she sailed around the Italian Riviera.
+The latest bikini photos come shortly after Inquisitr reported that the stunning 47-year-old supermodel and actress was showing off her toned body in a red two-piece while on another luxury yacht as she sailed around the Italian Riviera.

 Earlier this week, Claudia was revealing her bikini body in a throwback photo she shared on her official Instagram page as she had fun splashing around in the ocean at the beach.